How to optimise your product’s on-the-shelf availability

 About the experts

 Simon Kos has been active in the apparel industry for over 15 years in production planning and execution.
 He specializes in effective sourcing and supplier management in China and India as well as quality control and supply chain.
 He started on the retail side at Macy’s in the US and subsequently managed the production of apparel collections of Bjorn Borg, McGregor, Euretco (ELC) and Royal Bamboo.
 In 2009 Simon founded Real Apparel Management B.V. advising brand owners on topics including sourcing, production and supply chain.

-Ronald Poort is working for 24 years in logistics and is a Six Sigma Black belt.
-Currently he holds the position of Global Business Development Director DSV Fashion Solutions.
+Ronald Poort is working over 25 years in logistics and is a Six Sigma Black belt.
+Currently he holds the position of Chief Commercial Officer Global Business Development at DSV Solutions.
 He specializes in advising consumer products and fashion manufacturers on a wide range of logistics challenges and is the Thought Leader on e-commerce in DSV Solutions

 John Rave has been in the logistics business for 20 years and is currently at DSV Solutions in The Netherlands responsible for the Sports and Outdoor sector.
 With his multisport and outdoor background he has indepth expertise in the sector’s products and the upcoming trends in sports and outdoor retail logistics.